revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-11. Do you have to write a test case for every logic?
+11.Do you have to write a test case for every logic?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 - In JUnit, it is unnecessary to write a test case for every logic but only for those that can be reasonably broken.
-- A unit test case would comprise a collection of input data and expected output.
-The org.JUnit package contains several classes and interfaces to help you in unit testing, such as Assert, Test, Before, After, etc.
+- A unit test case would comprise a collection of input data and expected output.The org.JUnit package contains several classes and interfaces to help you in unit testing, such as Assert, Test, Before, After, etc.

 </blockquote>
 </details>

 ---

-12. How do you write a JUnit test case?
+12.How do you write a JUnit test case?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)